openstack/monasca-api/devstack/README.md

 Vagrant can be used to deploy a VM with Devstack and Monasca running in it using the Vagrantfile.
 After installing Vagrant, just run the command `vagrant up` as usual in the `../monasca-api/devstack` directory.

-N.B.
-If you are running with virtualbox you may find that the `./stack.sh` fails with the filesystem becoming read only.
-There is a work around:

- 1. vagrant up --no-provision && vagrant halt
- 2. open virtualbox gui
- 3. open target vm settings and change storage controller from SCSI to SATA
- 4. vagrant up

 ## Enable Vertica as the Metrics DB using Vagrant

 Monasca supports using both InfluxDB and Vertica for storing metrics and alarm state history.